How do you get disability-related health supports in your plan?

 We have assistive technology assessment templates to help you or your assessor provide us with the information we need.
 Learn more about completing an assistive technology assessment .

-Talk to your local area coordinator, early childhood partner, support coordinator or planner who will be able to help you with the next steps.
+Talk to your my NDIS contact or support coordinator who will be able to help you with the next steps.

 Do you need to provide us with evidence?